Belgium 9 min

 There are pros and cons to each structure, but most independent contractors choose the sole proprietorship model, as it is fairly simple to set up and operate.

 If you opt for this structure, you will need to register with the Crossroads Bank for Enterprises (CBE).
 You will then be given a 10-digit company registration number.
-Note that, if you are based in the Walloon or Brussels-Capital regions, you may also need to demonstrate that you possess basic entrepreneurial skills.

-Finally, you must choose and join a social insurance fund, and a health insurance fund.
+Finally, you must choose and join a social insurance fund and a health insurance fund.
 Failure to do so can result in fines of between €500 and €2,000.

 How do I get paid as an independent contractor in Belgium?

-As an independent contractor, it’s down to you to handle your invoices and payment collection.
+As an independent contractor, it’s up to you to handle your invoices and payment collection.
 Unfortunately, this means billing each client individually and collecting payment through their preferred payment method — which can be inefficient and time-consuming.

 Some of the most common ways to collect payments include: